nexxeln/wordle-solver/README.md

     - `g` for greeen
   - Enter the words provided in the wordle website
   - You can also see the demo gif above
-- Flex your wordle result and share it with your friends
+- Flex your wordle skills and share it with your friends

 ## Contributing